CEED/libCEED/doc/sphinx/source/libCEEDapi.rst

 Gallery of QFunctions
 ----------------------------------------

-LibCEED provides a gallery of built-in :ref:`QFunction`\s in the :file:`gallery/` directory.
+LibCEED provides a gallery of built-in :ref:`CeedQFunction`\s in the :file:`gallery/` directory.
 The available QFunctions are the ones associated with the mass, the Laplacian, and the identity operators.
 To illustrate how the user can declare a :ref:`CeedQFunction` via the gallery of available QFunctions, consider the selection of the